sueszli/notionSnapshot/docs/progress.md

-# progress

-currently when exporting pages directly through the notion app or the notion api as done in [notion4ever](https://github.com/merkulovdaniil/notion4ever/tree/main/notion4ever) leads to the loss of formatting data and in some cases even page content.

-therefore the best way to recreate the original look of the pages is to simply scrape them with a webscraper.

-<br><br>
+# Progress on building a Notion scraper

-### choosing a scraping library
+### Choosing a scraping library

 the following libraries were considered because they are the most popular and well supported (for python as of march 2023):